China does not want to see trade war with U.S.: Premier Li

-BEIJING China's Premier Li Keqiang said on Wednesday that Beijing does not want to see a trade war with the United States and urged talks between both sides to achieve common ground.
+BEIJING (Reuters) - China's Premier Li Keqiang said on Wednesday that Beijing does not want to see a trade war with the United States and urged talks between both sides to achieve common ground.

 "We do not want to see any trade war breaking out between the two countries.
 That would not make our trade fairer," Li said at his annual news conference at the end of the annual meeting of China's parliament.